OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with stationary probes

-However, concerning optimal measurements in the single-copy scenario, the equality between the FIM and the QFIM is not attainable since the SLDs does not satisfy the PCC.
+However, concerning optimal measurements in the single-copy scenario, the equality between the FIM and the QFIM is not achievable exactly since the SLDs do not satisfy the PCC.
 Anyway, the fact that the WCC holds ensures that the QCRB is saturable performing a collective measurement on an asymptotically large number of copies of the probe, as mentioned in Sec.~\ref{multipar_QET}.
-Preparing an entangled molecular state is not yet possible with current technologies; however, both theoretical and experimental efforts are progressing in that direction \cite{he2023entangled}.
+Performing such collective and entangling measurements on multiple molecular systems is not yet possible with current technologies, to the best of our knowledge.
+Nonetheless, both theoretical and experimental efforts are progressing in entangling molecular systems~\cite{Picard2025,Holland2023,he2023entangled}.